 365 Beacon was not listed in the 1890 Blue Book.

 On October 28, 1889, 365 Beacon was purchased from Waldo Higginson by attorney Oliver Crocker Stevens.
 He and his wife, Julia Burnett (Smith) Stevens, made it their home.
 They previously had lived at the Hotel Palmerston at 177 West Chester Park.
-They also maintained a home in St. Albans, Vermont, where Julia Stevens had been born.
+They also maintained a home, The Gables, in St. Albans, Vermont, where Julia Stevens had been born.

 Oliver Stevens died in March of 1911.
 Oliver and Julia Stevens had no children, and he left 365 Beacon in trust for her use during her lifetime, and then to his brother, William Stanford Stevens.